sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 1. The safest thing to do is build a RocksDB index and use internal storage (the default).
-This will consume more disk space but your RocksDB database will always be usable for both `manysearch` and `multifastgather`, as well as the branchwater app.
+This will consume more disk space but your RocksDB database will always be usable for both `manysearch` and `fastmultigather`, as well as the branchwater app.
 2. If you want to avoid storing duplicate copies of your sketches, then specify `--no-internal-storage` and provide a stable absolute path to the source sketches.
-This will again support both `manysearch` and `multifastgather`, as well as the branchwater app.
+This will again support both `manysearch` and `fastmultigather`, as well as the branchwater app.
-If the source sketches later become unavailable, `multifastgather` will stop working (although `manysearch` and the branchwater app should be fine).
+If the source sketches later become unavailable, `fastmultigather` will stop working (although `manysearch` and the branchwater app should be fine).